-By the same token the Society's net savings receipts of £26m were significantly down on the 2021 record year of £64m; although around twice the level of the 2020 figure of £14m.
+By the same token the Society's net savings receipts of £42m were significantly up on the 2022 year of £23m.
 The majority of the savings business continues to be conducted through the branch network, although the Society has used commercial cash platforms strategically over the last three years for short term 'bursts' in raising funds.
 Growth has also been built primarily on the Society's range of good value and straightforward savings products.
-Growth in share account balances represented a 7.0% increase across the year; again, this is less than 2021 (24.4%) but ahead of the 5.7% growth seen in 2020.

-The Society's mortgage balances were over 98% funded by member share accounts (2020: 95%) and this provides a good level of funding security in the event of problems in the generally more volatile wholesale markets.
+The Society's mortgage balances were over 86% funded by member share accounts (2022: 98%) and this provides a good level of funding security in the event of problems in the generally more volatile wholesale markets.
+During 2023 the Society utilised some of its surplus liquidity to fund record net mortgage book growth.
 The Society makes use of the wholesale money markets to provide diversity within its funding strategy.
 The Society also uses Bank of England funding facilities to provide some ongoing funds and to provide guaranteed emergency funds in the unlikely event of such funding being required.